 Although raised in a concrete metropolis, Los Angeles, Pablo was fortunate enough to be exposed to the importance of connecting to nature through frequent school, friend, and family trips to the Santa Monica Mountains, various Malibu beaches, and Yosemite, to name a few.
-He then moved up to the Bay Area to attend the University of California, Berkeley to complete a BA in Environmental Economics, a BS in Conservation and Resource Studies with a focus on Sustainable Food Policy, and a Minor in Forestry.
+He then moved up to the Bay Area to attend the University of California, Berkeley to complete a BA in Environmental Economics, a BS in Conservation and Resource Studies with a focus on Sustainable Urban Food Policy, and a Minor in Forestry.
 After graduating in the spring of 2012, Pablo spent the next two summers in South Lake Tahoe working as a Forestry Aide for CalFire, performing defensible space inspections on homes and speaking to homeowners regarding the importance of fire mitigation practices.

 Geographic Information Systems (GIS) Specialist

 Orlando Smith is HWMO's Geographic Information Systems (GIS) Specialist.
 Orlando was born in Berkeley, California and moved to the island of Hawai’i in 1989.
 He graduated from Honoka’a High School and the University of Hawai’i in Hilo, where he received a BA in Geography in 2002.
 After college, he began working as a Soil Conservation Technician at the Waimea Field Office for the National Resource Conservation Service (NRCS), a division of the United States Department of Agriculture (USDA).
 In 2004, he founded O. Smith Co., a sole proprietorship, providing Geospatial Consultancy for a variety of Planning/Engineering and Environmental client applications.